How We Work

 The Race & Pedagogy Campus Advisory Council meets 1-2 times per semester to engage in short- and long-term planning and assessment of activities of RPI.
 Members include 15-20 faculty and staff members.
 Council members participate in Race & Pedagogy program and conference working committees and serve as official liaisons to academic departments and/or other organizations.

-Student Association of the Race & Pedagogy Institute (SARPI) launched in spring 2018 as an ASUPS club that promotes RPI's programs and mission, coordinates events for Puget Sound students, and is a partner planning of the 2018 Youth Summit.
+Student Association of the Race & Pedagogy Institute (SARPI) launched in spring 2018 as an ASUPS club that promotes RPI's programs and mission, was an essential partner in planning the 2018 Youth Summit.

 The Race & Pedagogy Institute provides opportunities for Student Scholars to engage in research and scholarship through AFAM 399: Public Scholarship and through independent study projects such as providing assessment for the conference.
 Students also engage with RPI through planning and presenting at the conference, participating in other RPI events, and contributing as volunteers.